JoshDoody/joshdoody.github.io/_posts/2017-06-20-negotiate-equity-shares-instead-of-salary.md

 ## Does your job offer include shares or other equity?

+If there's not an equity component to your job offer, then shares probably aren't in play.
 If your offer includes some equity component—stock options, [Restricted Stock Units](http://www.investopedia.com/terms/r/restricted-stock-unit.asp) (RSUs) or other equity—then you probably *can* negotiate for more shares.

-If there's not an equity component to your job offer, then shares probably aren't in play.
+Assuming you *can* negotiate more shares, let's dig into more interesting question: ***Should* you negotiate more equity shares instead of salary?**

 ## Can you impute a real value on the shares they offered?